caerphoto/simpletreeview/README.md

 # SimpleTreeView

-A JavaScript treeview control that leaves the styling up to you, so you can customise it to fit your application without the hassle of overriding tons of existing CSS rules.
+A JavaScript checkbox tree control that leaves the styling up to you, so you can customise it to fit your application without the hassle of overriding tons of existing CSS rules.

-**NOTE:** this project is very much work-in-progress, so for now it's not actually useful for anything.

 ## Dependencies

 STV requires [Underscore.js](http://underscorejs.org/), at minimum.
-It also uses [Mustache.js](https://github.com/janl/mustache.js/) by default for rendering nodes, but you can (or will be able to, eventually) override this by providing your own render function.
+It also uses [jQuery](http://jquery.com/) for event handling and some DOM manipulation.

 ## Basic Usage